pocket-id/website/docs/guides/proxy-services.md

 - [Traefik](#traefik)
 - [OAuth2 Proxy](#oauth2-proxy)

-We would really appreciate if you contribute to this documentation by adding instructions or linking to existing documentation for configuring your reverse proxy with Pocket ID.
+We would really appreciate your contributions to this documentation, whether by adding instructions or linking to existing resources for configuring your reverse proxy with Pocket ID.

 ## Caddy